-All students need to complete a number of teaching placements in a diverse range of practicum settings (as prescribed by the Education Council).
+All students need to complete a number of teaching placements in a diverse range of practicum settings.
 During your placements you work with children between 5 and 12 years in a variety of Pacific primary or intermediate school settings.
-This workplace experience helps you become an effective, responsive and reflective teacher and achieve the Education Council Graduating Teacher Standards.
+This workplace experience helps you become an effective, responsive and reflective teacher and achieve the Teaching Council Graduating Teacher Standards.